ElektraInitiative/PermaplanT/doc/tests/README.md

 ## Test Data Management

 - Test data must be synthetic.
-Only in rare cases, and if the expected outcome can be calculated, random data is allowed.
 - Test data must cover a variety of scenarios, including at least valid and invalid cases.
 - Equivalence partitioning and boundary value analysis tests should be done when it makes sense.

 ## Test Execution and Reporting

-- Test cases must be executed manually or via automation scripts, as appropriate for each testing type.
+- Test cases must be executed manually or automated, as appropriate for each testing type.
-- Unit tests must be executed before commiting to the VCS to speed up the detection of bugs and simple code breaks.
+- All automated tests must be executed by CI.
-- Integration tests must be executed by the CI pipeline after committing to the VCS or when opening a new PR.
+- Integration tests must be executed by the CI pipeline on every push to PR and every merge to master.
-- Test metrics, such as test coverage and test execution time, must be tracked locally or in the automated pipeline.
+- Test metrics, such as test coverage and test execution time, must be tracked in the pipeline.
 - System and User acceptance tests must be performed before every release.
+- Manual tests will be documented under `doc/tests/protocols`.

 ## Test Automation